radiantearth/stac-api-spec/fragments/sort/README.md

 body vary.
 The `sortby` value is an array, so multiple sort fields can be defined which will be used to sort the data in the order provided (e.g., first by `datetime`, then by `eo:cloud_cover`).

-**NOTE**: *This extension is built to be compatible [OAFeat](../../ogcapi-features/README.md) endpoints, but does not yet have a conformance class to use in that way.
-Our goal is to align with OGC API functionality, which is currently being worked on as part of OGC API - Records.*
+**NOTE**: *This fragment may change, as our goal is to align with OGC API functionality, and sorting is currently being worked on as part of OGC API - Records, see [this issue](https://github.com/opengeospatial/ogcapi-records/issues/22) for the latest discussion.*

 ## HTTP GET (or POST Form)

-When calling `/search` using GET (or POST with `Content-Type: application/x-www-form-urlencoded` or `Content-Type: multipart/form-data)`, a single parameter `sortby` with a comma-separated list of item field names should be provided.
+When calling a relevant endpoint using GET (or POST with `Content-Type: application/x-www-form-urlencoded` or `Content-Type: multipart/form-data)`, a single parameter `sortby` with a comma-separated list of item field names should be provided.
 The field names may be prefixed with either "+" for ascending, or "-" for descending.
 If no sign is provided before the field name, it will be assumed to be "+".